Black Mirror Season 4 Episode 2 Recap Arkangel Synopsis

 Advertisement

 Marie lets Sara run free in the empty, small playground near a train line.
 Sara is pleased to find a small orange cat chillin’ out.
-As Sara fixates on the cat, Marie speaks to a neighbourhood mum who just arrived to the park with her infant.
+As Sara fixates on the cat, Marie speaks to a neighborhood mom who just arrived to the park with her infant.
 Marie shouts to introduce Sara to the neighbor, but Sara doesn’t respond.
 And Marie.
 Goes.
 WILD!

 Cut to a giant manhunt.
 Marie has recruited the entire small town to shout “Sara” alongside her.
 She is in full-on panic mode.
 Luckily, a neighbor finds Sara down by the train tracks.
 She had followed the cat there.
 All is well.
 It was just a typical childhood mishap.